Cannabis in Oklahoma: History

-Meanwhile, in April, 2015, The Governor signed HB 2154 allowing the Sale of CBD oil with less than 0.3% THC under specified restrictions.
+In April 2015, The Governor signed HB 2154 allowing the Sale of CBD oil with less than 0.3% THC under specified restrictions.
 The use of CBD oil manufactured from industrial hemp (which was sold over the counter, without restrictions) became widespread in Oklahoma during the mid-late 2010s.
 Later in 2015, Green the Vote announced that they were beginning a new petition drive to place medical legalization on the 2016 ballot.
 The initiative gathered the required number of signatures, but backers alleged that Attorney General Scott Pruitt had changed the verbiage of the initiative in a misleading way.
 After Oklahomans for Health sued over the ballot rewrite, the Oklahoma Supreme Court ordered the original language be restored.
 As result of the legal dispute, the vote for the initiative was pushed back to 2018.
 Governor Mary Fallin established a ballot date on January 4, 2018, of June 26, 2018 as a referendum initiative.

 The referendum (State Question 788) ultimately passed 57%-43%, making Oklahoma the 30th US state to legalize medical use of cannabis.
 This approval by popular vote was noteworthy as it happened during a primary election rather than in a general election.
 SQ 788 instructed the state to promulgate a regulatory scheme for Marijuana online within 30 days and begin licensing by August 25.
 2018; however, on July 10, 2018, the Oklahoma Board of Health voted 5-4 to ban smokable marijuana products at dispensaries and to require licensed pharmacists to be on-site at dispensaries.
 After two lawsuits were filed these regulations were dropped.
 Some local jurisdictions have tried to further regulate licensed cannabis use but such efforts have largely failed under judicial review.

 The state created the Oklahoma Medical Marijuana Authority (OMMA) under the state Board of Health to regulate licenses for growers and patients, and its first director was appointed in October 2018.

 On August 1, 2018, many of the original rules promulgated by the Oklahoma Board of Health (OBH) were rescinded with the support of Oklahoma State Attorney general Mike Hunter who stated that the OBH rules overreached and did not meet the intent of SQ 788.
 Oklahoma City adopted the "simple possession" rule in their city code on October 26, 2018 and additionally lowered the maximum fine for possession of marijuana paraphernalia to $50.